Frankie and the Witch Fingers

 Frankie and the Witch Fingers is an American rock band formed in Bloomington, Indiana, in 2013 and based in Los Angeles.
-The band is composed of founding members Dylan Sizemore (vocals and rhythm guitar) and Josh Menashe (vocals, lead guitar, synthesizer), as well as Nikki Pickle (bass) as of 2020, Nick Aguilar (drums) as of 2022 and Jon Modaff (synths) as of 2025.
-They are currently signed to Greenway Records from Brooklyn.
+The band is composed of founders Dylan Sizemore (vocals and rhythm guitar) and Josh Menashe (vocals, lead guitar, synthesizer), Nikki Pickle (bass) as of 2020, Nick Aguilar (drums) as of 2022 and Jon Modaff (synths) as of 2025.
+They are signed to Greenway Records of Brooklyn.

 History

 2013–2018: Bloomington years and formation

-The band was started by Sizemore who initially formed the project as a solo outlet to perform in basement shows, singing, playing the electric guitar, and a kick drum.
-In the Bloomington basement show scene he met founding members, Glenn Brigman and Josh Menashe.
+The band was started by Sizemore, who formed the project as a solo outlet to perform in basement shows, singing and playing the electric guitar and a kick drum.
+In the Bloomington basement show scene, he met founding members Glenn Brigman and Josh Menashe.
 Brigman invited Sizemore to record at the home recording studio that he shared with Menashe, where they recorded their band Triptides.
-Sizemore would later go on to play bass for Triptides on and off.
+Sizemore went on to play bass for Triptides on and off.

 Their name came from Sizemore's cat Frankie.

 During the first recording, Brigman offered to play drums on the tracks and quickly recruited two of the other founding members of the band including Menashe, and Josh Morrow (second drummer) to join the recording effort.
-This album would become the first Frankie and the Witch Fingers release on a cassette titled Sidewalk (2013), released by Nice Legs Records.
+This album would become the first Frankie and the Witch Fingers release on a cassette, titled Sidewalk (2013), released by Nice Legs Records.
 Sidewalk was recorded to a Tascam 488 by Brigman.
-Sidewalk primarily blended garage rock, and surf music.
-Alex Bulli (bass), who played in Prince Moondog with Menashe and Brigman was recruited to fill out the 5-piece lineup for live shows.
-The band played a handful of live shows together as a 5-piece, until Morrow exited the band later that year, which then performed and recorded as a 4-piece group from 2013 to 2018 producing four full-length albums and two 7-inch records together.
+Sidewalk primarily blended garage rock and surf music.
+Alex Bulli (bass), who played in Prince Moondog with Menashe and Brigman, was recruited to fill out the 5-piece lineup for live shows.
+The band played a handful of shows as a 5-piece, until Morrow exited the band later that year, which then performed and recorded as a 4-piece group from 2013 to 2018, producing four full-length albums and two 7-inch records together.